DyogenIBENS/Agora/doc/HowTo.md

 genome assembly:

 * The pairwise comparisons provide "reads" of the ancestral genomes
-* The reads are assembled into contigs ("Ancestral gene order" step)
+* The reads are assembled into contigs ("Graph linearisation" step)
 * The contigs are assembled into scaffolds ("Block assembly" step)

 The ancestral gene lists have been generated in the